SuperStar0718/MarkDownScript/data/Gaianet.md

 Hard to pin down core partners, affiliations at first glance

 Ecosystem gallery:
-The New Earth Ecosystem — Gaianet
+The New Earth Ecosystem — Gaianet123